Residency Purpose Statements

 Residents are strongly encouraged to attend local professional conferences.

-The resident will be scheduled to provide presentations to the pharmacy staff for CE credit at the conclusion of each of their clinical rotations.
+The resident will be scheduled to provide presentations to the pharmacy staff for CE credit quarterly.
 The topic of these presentations will be related to their current learning experience.
 In addition to these conferences, the resident will review journal articles for Children's Journal Club.
 The resident also has the option of providing didactic coursework for pharmacy students at the College of Pharmacy.
 Residents may also assist with the preceptorship of pharmacy students on rotation at Children's throughout the year.
+Residents also have the option of completing a Teaching Certificate during the residency year.

 Each resident shall complete a research or major project as part of their residency training.
-The results of this project are presented by the resident at the Pediatric Pharmacy Advocacy Group’s annual meeting and Midwest Residents Conference in the spring.
+The results of this project are presented by the resident at the Pediatric Pharmacy Advocacy Group’s annual meeting in the spring.
 The resident will work with a project preceptor and will have access to hospital resources to assist with project design and data analysis.

 Each resident will be responsible for maintaining the adverse drug report log.